 - Muslim cleric with decades of involvement with terrorist groups

-- “Spiritual leader” of Osama bin Laden
+- “Spiritual leader” of the late Osama bin Laden

 - Mastermind of numerous terrorist plots

 - Views the West in general, and the United States in particular, as the root of all evil in the world

 - The man most responsible for introducing Islamic terrorism into America

 See also: Islamic Group Sayyid Qutb Muslim Brotherhood

 Born to a peasant family in Egypt on May 3, 1938, Omar Abdel Rahman lost his eyesight when he was just 10 months old, due to childhood diabetes.
 He subsequently studied a Braille translation of the Koran, and by age 11 the boy had committed the entire book to memory.

 In 1965 Rahman received a master's degree from Cairo University's School of Theology.
 In 1971 or '72 he earned a doctorate in Koranic Studies from Al-Azhar University, where he was strongly influenced by the writings of Sayyid Qutb, a leading theorist of the Muslim Brotherhood.